InterWorks-Public/Date-Engineering-Documentation-Guide/02_High_Level_Overview/Business_Context_and_Objectives.md

 ---

 ## 4. Terminology
 A **glossary of business-specific terminology** to improve shared understanding.
+The examples below are obviously more generalized for sake of clarity.

 | **Term** | **Definition** |
 |---------|--------------|